fabioharams/azsecurityworkshop/README.md

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.Also includes Web Application Firewall (WAF), a service that provides centralized protection of your web applications from common exploits and vulnerabilities.

-> Note:
+1. Deploy Application Gateway w/ WAF

+For this workshop you will deploy **Application Gateway w/ WAF V1** to detect attacks to DVWA VM.
+The reason to use Application Gateway V1 instead of V2 is about the possibility to restrict access to public address.
 Application Gateway will publish a Public IP Address but it's not so simple to restrict wich IP Address can access this environment.
 It's very useful if you want to test for a long time but don't want anyone from internet to access the DVWA (the credentials to access DVWA are simple).
+Using Application Gateway V1 it's possible to restrict this traffic using **Network Security Group (NSG)**.
+Of course it means that you need to change your NSG Rule every time your Public IP Address (from your ISP connection) change.
+If you don't need this control then you can create your Application Gateway w/ WAF V2.

 [wafv1]
 [create NSG for AppGw Subnet]